Learnfa/5m-data-1.5-sql-advanced/lesson.md

 );
 ```

+*[PSH] SubqueriCorrelated query is not too efficient, as inner SELECT runs for every row of the outer select*

 ### Correlated subquery

 A correlated subquery is a subquery that references a column from the outer query.
 It is useful when you want to use the result of a query as input to another query, and the inner query depends on the outer query.
 The subquery is evaluated once for each row processed by the outer query.